 Backpacking in Oregon

 I remember when I was still living at home, probably 1967, my dad brought home a sleeping bag that he could stuff into a little sack.
 He was so thrilled with this sleeping bag that he kept taking it out of the sack and stuffing it back in.
 He must have done it at least 15 times.
-And then, you know how dads are, he got me to do it too!
+And then, you know how dads are, he got me and my sister to do it too!
 My parents loved to backpack and occasionally I went with them.
 Here's a picture of me and my parents in 1972 that I found in an old photo album (what the heck is a photo album?)

 Above is a picture of Russell Lake with Mt.
 Jefferson in the background.
 This is the inspiration for the cover of my music book Moon Over the Mountain which is full of tunes inspired by our backpacking trips.